 Schleswig-Holstein's voters are almost certain to eject the CDU-FDP alliance that has run Schleswig-Holstein since 2009.
-First exit polls are due at 1600 GMT.

 The most likely outcomes are a three-way coalition dubbed the "Danish traffic light" between the opposition Social Democrats SPD, Greens and the South Schleswig Party (SSW), representing the Danish minority, or a "grand coalition" of the two largest parties - CDU and SPD.

 The question is whether the CDU can remain the largest party in the largely rural state of 2.8 million people on the Danish border and cling to power in a different coalition.

 That would give the party vital second wind, at a sensitive time for the chancellor.
 She looks likely to lose her ally Nicolas Sarkozy in France's presidential vote on Sunday to Francois Hollande, who has pledged to try and temper the German-led austerity drive.

 Merkel also faces a vote in Germany's most populous state North Rhine-Westphalia, frequently a barometer of future national voting trends, where the CDU trails the SPD by 7-8 percentage points.

 Opinion polls for Schleswig-Holstein show the CDU and SPD neck-and-neck at 31 percent.